dynatrace-oss/dynatrace-metric-utils-java/README.md

 The standard workflow consists of creating a `MetricBuilderFactory` and using it to create `MetricBuilder` objects that can be serialized to a `String`.

-The following options can be set on upon creation of a `MetricBuilderFactory`:
+The following options can be set upon creation of a `MetricBuilderFactory`:

 * `withPrefix`: A prefix that is prepended to each metric key (separated by a `.`).
 * `withDefaultDimensions`: These dimensions will be added to all metrics created by the factory (see [the section on dimension precedence](#dimension-precedence) below).